Communicology (formerly Speech)

 All applicants for the MA program in communicology must supplement the application and transcripts required by the Graduate Division with three letters of recommendation (preferably from professors with whom the applicant has worked), a one-page statement of goals, and the GRE General Test scores.
 These supplementary items should be sent directly to the department.

-Further details on the program and the faculty, as well as any changes in course offerings, may be requested from the department.
+Further details on the program may be requested from the graduate chair.

-The department offers both Plan A (thesis) and Plan B (non-thesis: applied project or comprehensive exams) programs.
-Plan A requires a minimum of 33 credit hours of graduate work, at least 27 of which must be in communicology courses numbered 600 and above, including 6 credit hours of COMG 700 Thesis Research.
-Plan B requires a minimum of 33 credit hours of graduate work in courses numbered 600 and above including 3 credit hours of COMG 500 Master's Plan B. Communicology courses numbered 400 to 499 and courses from allied disciplines may be counted toward the degree only with prior consent of the graduate chair.
+The department offers both Plan A (thesis) and Plan B/C (non-thesis: applied project or comprehensive exams) programs.
+The Plan A thesis program requires a minimum of 33 credit hours of graduate work, at least 27 of which must be in communicology courses numbered 600 and above, including 6 credit hours of COMG 700 Thesis Research.
+The Plan B applied project program requires a minimum of 33 credit hours of graduate work in courses numbered 600 and above, which includes at least 3 credit hours of COMG 500 Master's Plan B. The comprehensive exam program requires a minimum of 33 credit hours of graduate work in courses numbered 600 and above and one credit of COMG 500.
+Communicology courses numbered 400 to 499 and courses from allied disciplines may be counted toward the degree only with prior consent of the graduate chair.
 COMG 601 an 602 are required for both Plan A and Plan B programs.
 Plan A also requires COMG 702 (COMG 620 does not count towards the degree).

 Successful completion of Plan A requires each candidate to present an acceptable thesis and pass a final oral examination based on the thesis.
 Plan B requires each student either complete an applied research project or pass written comprehensive exams.
 Plan B candidates must also pass a final oral examination based on either the research project or the comprehensive exams.